domesticwarlord86/RebornProfiles/README.md

 - relevant logs from the `RebornBuddy\Logs\` folder.

 No need to ask if anyone's around or for permission to ask -- just go for it!

+## Want more?

+If you're interested in more of my work, check out [LlamaMagic](https://llamamagic.net/plugins/pandafarmer/).
+There you can find all of my more advanced plugins that give you an easy to use interface for my various OrderBot profiles.
+Including one click MSQ support.
+Duty Leveling for your various jobs.
+As well as farming nearly every Duty Support dungeon in the game.
+Check it out!

 <!-- ## Looking to Donate? ❤️